What is V2V migration

 Q: What is V2V migration and P2V migration?

-A: V2V migration are as we explained before, so for P2V migration, it is to copy the operating system running on a physical system to a virtual machine.
+A: V2V migration is as we explained before, so for P2V migration, it is to copy the operating system running on a physical system to a virtual machine.
 They both have similarities in operation.

 Q: What’s the difference between hot and cold migration in V2V migration?

-A: The V2V migration are almost cold migration to keep data consistency.
+A: The V2V migration is almost cold migration to keep data consistency.
 Cold migration is to migrate the source system in an offline state.
 It is recommended to convert SQL server and other server with continuous changes.
 However, for hot migration, it converts the source system in a running state, and you’d better stop all applications and services that may write data to the disk before performing hot migration.

 In this article, I have introduced V2V migration and specific procedures of converting Hyper-V to VMware by using VMware Converter.
 It enables to convert a VM from one format to another VMware format directly, and reduces the time of reinstalling multiple applications of VM.
-At the same time, for VM migration to another host, you can also achieve it in several simple ways as we mentioned.
+At the same time, for VM migration to another host, you can also achieve it in several simple ways as we mentioned above.
 All these methods are beneficial to VM data migration and protection.